-Category No. of officers Total amount of compensation, etc. (millions of yen) Of which, fixed compensation (millions of yen) Of which, bonuses (millions of yen) Of which, performance-linked share-based compensation (millions of yen) Directors [of whom, Outside Directors] 11 [3] 159 [28] 159 [28] - [-] - [-] Audit & Supervisory Board Members [of whom, Outside Audit & Supervisory Board Members] 3 [2] 43 [24] 43 [24] - [-] -[-] Total [of whom, Outside Officers] 14 [5] 203 [52] 203 [52] - [-] - [-]
+Category No. of officers Total amount of compensation, etc. (millions of yen) Of which, fixed compensation (millions of yen) Of which, bonuses (millions of yen) Of which, performance-linked share-based compensation (millions of yen) Directors [of whom, Outside Directors] 11 [3] 159 [28] 159 [28] - [ - ] - [-] Audit & Supervisory Board Members [of whom, Outside Audit & Supervisory Board Members] 3 [2] 43 [24] 43 [24] - [-] - [-] Total [of whom, Outside Officers] 14 [5] 203 [52] 203 [52] - [-] - [-]

-- (Notes) 1.
+(Notes) 1.
 The above figures include Directors who retired at the conclusion of the 135th Ordinary General Meeting of Shareholders held on June 25, 2020.
 2. Due to the decline in business performance, the fixed compensation of Directors (excluding Outside Directors) was reduced by between 10% and 25%, depending on the Director's position, for the period May 2020 through October 2020, and no bonuses were paid for FY2020.
 3. Bonuses are paid to increase motivation toward contributing to the improvement of single-year and medium-to-long-term performance as well as to the enhancement of corporate value.
-Performance indicators for bonuses are consolidated net sales and consolidated operating profit as outlined in the annual plan, and consolidated operating profit and ROE as outlined in the Medium-Term Management Plan.
-In FY2020, the Company recorded consolidated net sales of 20%,641 million year, a consolidated operating loss of 9/551 million yea and ROE of -118%.
-Bonuses are calculated by multiplying the base monthly compensation of each position by a coefficient determined by the level of achievement of performance indicators and non-financial items.
+Performance indicators for bonuses are consolidated net sales and consolidated operating profit as outlined in the annual plan, and consolidated net sales, consolidated operating profit as outlined in the annual plan, and consolidated net sales and consolidated net sales of 20%,641 million yen, a consolidated perating loss of 9,551 million yen and RDC of -11.8%.
+Bonuses are calculated by multiplying the base monthly compensation of each position by a coefficient determined by the level of achievement of performance indicators and non-financial Items.

-4. Performance-linked share-based compensation is in the form of shares of the Company, and the conditions, etc. for allotment are as stated in "(1) Policies, etc. on determination of officer compensation are consolidated present under review" of the Notice of the 136th Ordinary General Meeting of Shareholders.
-Furthermore, the status of granting shares during FY2020 is stated in "(1) Policies, etc. on determination of officer compensation for the performance inclinations are consolidated that of the duties during the fiscal year under review" of the Notice Performance-linked share-based compensation in set of duties during the state of the duties during the fiscal year under review" of the Notice Performance-linked share-based compensation are consolidated per stall good to the stall and the conditions, etc. for Directors (excluding Outside Directors) was evalued
+4. Performance-linked share-based compensation in is in the form of shares of the Company, as the conditions, etc. for allotment are as stated in "(1) Policies, etc. on determination of officer compensation, etc." of the Notice of the 136th Ordinary General Meeting of Shareholders.
+Furthermore, the status of granting shares during FY2020 is stated in "Il 1.
+(5) Status of shares delivered to officers of the Company as compensation for the performance indicators for the potential performance indicators and to increase motivation toward contributing to the improvement of medium-to-long-term performance and to increase motivation toward contributing to the improvement of medium-to-long-term performance and the increase motivation toward contributing to the improvement of medium-to-long-term performance and the conditions of the state of the duties during the state of the s